suffolklibraries/lgc/content/collections/events/suffolks-indian-royals.md

   [01473 296666](tel:01473296666)
 address_line_2: '131 Fore St'
 ---
-This presentation delves into the Tudor era, unveiling narratives of black individuals.
+This presentation delves into the Tudor era, unveiling narratives of black individuals.An enthralling talk to be given by the eminent author Peter Bance on the life of East Anglia’s most famous Royals who lived at Elveden, Old Buckenham, and Blo’ Norton.